distributeaid/distributeaid.org/content/pages/needs-assessments/methodology.md

       There are some items that Sphere does not consider basic human needs but which, in the context of displaced people, Distribute Aid believes are essential.
 This includes shampoo, toothpaste, deodorant, shaving foam, disposable razors, and condoms.
 As such, Distribute Aid counts needs for these items as unmet human needs alongside Sphere-recognised needs.
 Additionally, to measure unmet shelter needs, Distribute Aid looks at needs for items like tents.
 Although items like tents are not considered to meet Sphere needs, these items are often in high demand among humanitarian groups. and can be used as a proxy for estimating shelter needs that, per Sphere, can only truly be met with a safe, warm, permanent dwelling.
 This reflects two realities: (1) many people on the move and asylum seekers in Europe face deplorable living conditions, and (2) grassroots NGOs lack the capacity to provide people on the move with shelter that meets durability and square meterage requirements.

       Other items may be highly needed and useful but are not considered to meet basic human needs.
 For example, educational materials, flashlights, and sun cream fall into this category.

+      Food is a basic human need, but the data we collect does not allow us to quantify food needs in the same way we can quantify needs for other goods.
+The Sphere Handbook's standards for food needs include many variables like nutritional value, calories etc. making an accurate analysis difficult.
+Needs vary depending on age, gender, atypical needs, and other individual considerations.
+Hence, with the data we have available, we cannot generate a count of unmet human needs for food.

 ---